brunobertini/brunobertini.github.io/_pages/research.md

 ======

-* The main theme of my research revolves around the study of out-of-equilibrium quantum matter.
+My research revolves around the study of out-of-equilibrium quantum matter.
 This quest also led me to consider aspects of many-body quantum chaos and quantum integrability.

 For most of its life many-body quantum mechanics has been concerned with the study of equilibrium phenomena because of experimental restrictions.
 With the turn of the millennium the situation has begun to change: non-equilibrium quantum matter is now routinely accessible in experiments and understanding it represents one of the frontiers of theoretical physics.